 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This ASU updates reportable segment disclosures primarily through enhanced disclosures about significant segment expenses.
 This ASU does not change how a Company identifies its operating segments, aggregates those operating segments, or applies the quantitative thresholds to determine its reportable segments.
 This ASU is effective for fiscal years starting January 1, 2024, and for interim periods starting January 1, 2025, and will be applied on a retrospective basis.
+The Company implemented this guidance effective January 1, 2024.
+The effect of implementing this guidance was not material to the

-The ASU has not yet been adopted and will not have a material impact on the Company's consolidated financial position, results of operations or cash flows, but the ASU will require additional disclosures to our annual and interim consolidated financial statements.
+Company's consolidated financial position, results of operations or cash flows.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 This ASU updates the required income tax disclosures to include disclosure of income taxes paid disaggregated by jurisdiction and greater disaggregation of information in the required rate reconciliation.
-This ASU is effective for fiscal years starting January 1, 2025, and will be applied on a prospective basis.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements.
+This ASU is effective for fiscal years starting January 1, 2025 and will be applied on a prospective basis.
+The Company is evaluating the disclosure impact of this new guidance; however, it will not have an impact on the consolidated financial position, results of operations, or cash flows.